mark1791/Acorn_Plus_1_Reimagine/README.md

 Other issues to correct:-

-IC6 needs moving 1.2mm up so AP6 board will fit
+IC6 needs moving 1.2mm up so AP6 board will fit.
 Two holes missing one mounting hole and one hole by lower edge connector Resistor size chosen a bit small just fits
 Left analogue hole needs to be moved 2mm as doesnt align with lower case